lesliec1071/cyoadventure/Rebel/option5.md

-## Put up your hoodie & raise the volume
+## Start to put your headphones away but, they saw them and try to take them

 ---